Freedom of speech by country: Australia

-The Howard Government expanded sedition law as part of the war on terror.
+The Howard government expanded sedition law as part of the war on terror.
 Media Watch ran a series on the amendments on ABC television.

 In 2003, CSIRO senior scientist Graeme Pearman was reprimanded and encouraged to resign after he spoke out on global warming.
-The Howard Government was accused of limiting the speech of Pearman and other scientists.
+The Howard government was accused of limiting the speech of Pearman and other scientists.

 In 2010, journalist Andrew Bolt was sued in the Federal Court over two posts on his Herald Sun blog in 2009.
 Bolt was found to have contravened the Racial Discrimination Act 1975 (Cth) in 2011 following comments regarded to be representative of a "eugenic" approach to aboriginal identity.
 This prompted the federal government to propose changes to the Racial Discrimination Act but this has been met with stiff resistance.

 In 2014 the Supreme Court of Victoria issued a blanket media gag order on the reporting of a high-profile international corruption case.
 The gag order prevented the publishing of articles regarding bribes presented to high-ranking officials of Malaysia, Indonesia and Vietnam by senior executives of the Reserve Bank of Australia in order to secure the adoption of the Australian invented and produced polymer banknote technology.

+As of 2025, Gerard Rennick People First, Pauline Hanson's One Nation and the Libertarian Party have proposed policies to hold a referendum on enshrining freedom of speech in the Australian Constitution.

 New Zealand

-The right to freedom of speech is not explicitly protected by common law in New Zealand, but is encompassed in a wide range of doctrines aimed at protecting free speech.
-An independent press, an effective judiciary, and a functioning democratic political system combine to ensure freedom of speech and of the press.
-In particular, freedom of expression is preserved in section 14 of the New Zealand Bill of Rights Act 1990, which states that:"Everyone has the right to freedom of expression, including the freedom to seek, receive, and impart information and opinions of any kind in any form."This provision reflects the more detailed one in Article 19 of the International Covenant on Civil and Political Rights.
+The right to freedom of speech is not explicitly protected by common law in New Zealand, but is encompassed in various doctrines aimed at protecting free speech.
+An independent press, an effective judiciary, and a functioning democratic political system combine to ensure a degree of freedom of speech and of the press.
+In particular, freedom of expression is preserved as a matter of policy in section 14 of the New Zealand Bill of Rights Act 1990, which states that:"Everyone has the right to freedom of expression, including the freedom to seek, receive, and impart information and opinions of any kind in any form."This provision reflects the more detailed one in Article 19 of the International Covenant on Civil and Political Rights.
 The significance of this right and its importance to democracy has been emphasised by the New Zealand courts.
 It has been described as the primary right without which the rule of law cannot effectively operate.
-The right is not only the cornerstone of democracy; it also guarantees the self-fulfilment of its members by advancing knowledge and revealing truth.
+According to courts, the right is not only the cornerstone of democracy; it also guarantees the self-fulfilment of its members by advancing knowledge and revealing truth.
 As such, the right has been given a wide interpretation.
 The Court of Appeal has said that section 14 is "as wide as human thought and imagination".
 Freedom of expression embraces free speech, a free press, transmission and receipt of ideas and information, freedom of expression in art, and the right to silence.
-The right to freedom of expression also extends to the right to seek access to official records.
-This is provided for in the Official Information Act 1982.
+The right to seek access to official records is also seen as part of the right to freedom of expression, as provided for in the Official Information Act 1982.